alfredbaudisch/alfredbaudisch.com/content/experiments/exploring-making-nintendo-64-graphics-n64/logs/2025-11-21-how-to-make-a-banjo-kazooie-n64-style-terrain-material-in-blender-blended-textures-with-vertex-colors.md

 ## Tips

--   In Edit Mode, select all vertices, press “U”, then “Reset” to reset the UV on top of the texture.
+-   In Edit Mode, select all vertices, press "U", then "Reset" to reset the UV on top of the texture.
 -   Be sure to check the first part: [Banjo-Kazooie (N64) environments and levels: texture blending and vertex color usage](https://alfredbaudisch.com/experiment-logs/banjo-kazooie-n64-environments-and-levels-texture-blending-and-vertex-color-usage/)